turboapps/docs/reference/command_line/unregisteri.md

-### unregister
+### unregisteri

-The `unregister` command will remove shortcuts and file associations for the specified image from the host device.
+The `unregisteri` command will remove shortcuts and file associations for the specified image from the host device.

 ```
-Usage: turbo unregister <image>
+Usage: turbo unregisteri <image>

 <options> available:
      --format=VALUE         Use json format for output
 ```

-If the specified image has not been previously registered to the host device using the `turbo register` command, then no action will be taken.
+If the specified image has not been previously registered to the host device using the `turbo registeri` command, then no action will be taken.

 #### JSON output